John-Abbott-College/3W5-Notes/12-form-validation.md

 form.addEventListener("submit", handleSubmit);
 ```

 Whatever that's written in vanilla JS can be done cleaner with jQuery.
 However before we explore the best way of doing this form submission, we need to first understand what "DOM Safety" is.
-But that's Friday's problem.
+More on that next class!

 # Exercise 1